alecngai/06_World_Weather_Analysis/README.md

 ### Vacation Itinerary

 This folder takes the search information from the search folder and uses Google Maps directions API to create a vacation itinerary.
-For example, the image below shows a 4 stop itinerary in Northern California that features Ukiah, Carson City, Laguna, and Half Moon Bay.
+For example, the image below shows a 4 stop itinerary in Broome, Ironton, Griffith, Saint Anthony and back to Broome.

 ![vacation_itinerary_map](https://github.com/alecngai/06_World_Weather_Analysis/blob/main/Vacation_Itinerary/WeatherPy_travel_map.png)